Southwell, Nottinghamshire: Economy

 The town is something of an oddity in North Nottinghamshire, being visibly affluent compared with neighbouring Newark-on-Trent and Mansfield.
 Agriculture and coal have seen the fortunes of the other two fluctuate over the years, while Southwell has remained a place where wealthier Nottinghamians like to reside.
 It appeared in the Sunday Times shortlist of Best Places to Live 2017 for the Midlands region.

 As well as shops and services throughout the town centre, other economic sectors include Brackenhurst, an agricultural campus for Nottingham Trent University, while a small industrial estate is to the east of the town.

-Government
+Governance

+Former Courthouse on Burgage, later used as Police Station and Town Council offices.

-As the site of an Anglican cathedral, the town is sometimes mistakenly described as a city, and indeed was treated as such in the 1911 Encyclopædia Britannica.
-However in 1884, when the diocese was established, the procedure for acquiring city status for new diocesan seats involved the town in question's borough council petitioning the monarch, a petition that at that time was invariably granted.
+As the site of an Anglican cathedral, the town is sometimes mistakenly described as a city and indeed was treated as such in the 1911 Encyclopædia Britannica.
+However, in 1884 when the diocese was established, the procedure for acquiring city status for new diocesan seats involved the town in question's borough council petitioning the monarch; a petition that at that time was invariably granted.
 As Southwell was not an incorporated borough and had no borough council to raise the petition, it never gained city status.

 Today, Southwell has an active town council, which forms the first tier of local government for the whole of the civil parish of Southwell.
-The town council, since the 2023 elections, consists of ten Liberal Democrat (LibDem) councillors, two Conservative (Con) councillors, one Labour and one independent.
-The council chair was held in 2019–2021 by Mrs Lyn Harris (LibDem) and since then by Sally Reynolds (independent) and since 2021 by Martin Stott (LibDem).
-The Chair of the Town Environment Committee is Lyn Harris, that of the Governance and Finance Committee Peter Harris and that of the Planning Committee Jeremy Berridge (all three LibDem).
+The town council, since the 2023 elections, consists of ten Liberal Democrat (LD) councillors, two Conservative (Con) councillors, one Labour and one Independent.
+The council chair was held in 2019–2021 by Lyn Harris (LD) and since then by Sally Reynolds (Independent) and by Martin Stott (LD) since 2021.
+The chair of the Town Environment Committee is Lyn Harris, that of the Governance and Finance Committee is Peter Harris and that of the Planning Committee is Jeremy Berridge (all LD).

 The second and third tiers of local government in the civil parish are provided by Newark and Sherwood District Council and Nottinghamshire County Council respectively.
-It is represented as district councillors by Karen Roberts (LibDem), Peter Harris (LibDem) and Penny Rainbow (Con).
+It is represented as district councillors by Karen Roberts, Peter Harris (both LD) and Penny Rainbow (Con).

-Southwell is in the Newark parliamentary constituency, currently represented by Robert Jenrick (Con).
+Southwell is in the Newark parliamentary constituency represented by Robert Jenrick, MP.